evnp/runfile.sh/README.md

 · runfile.sh · v0.0.1 ·

-· a language-agnostic project task runner · the missing companion of the classic Make · · use a Runfile on its own to manage project tasks · start · build · test · etc · · or use a Runfile alongside a Makefile to keep tasks and build steps separate ·

 · Usage · run ····················· Print all available tasks.
           run [options] [task] ···· Run a task. run [options] [action] ·· Run a Runfile/Makefile action.